AammarTufail/python_ka_chilla2023/README.md

 > - Data Types and operators
 > - Different operation in CMD
 > - What is an IDE (Integrated Development Environment)?
+> - The use of chatGPT was also discussed in this lecture which can be seen in the following video [here](https://youtu.be/1YYUVfNPFaw?t=7)
 >
 > The video can be seen by clicking on the picture below.
 >